Mariana Rivera-Torres is an associate with seven years of experience in facilitation, international development, and

-Mariana has a rich background in domestic and international social and environmental issues, including transboundary water governance, climate adaptation, education and health promotion, water and sanitation, and environmental conservation.
+Mariana has a rich background in domestic and international social and environmental issues, including transboundary water governance, climate adaptation, education and health promotion, water equity, and environmental conservation.
 She brings cross-cultural understanding and a keen interest in promoting cooperation to solve complex environmental and socio-economic challenges.

 Mariana has a master’s degree in Water, Society, and Policy from the University of Arizona’s School of Natural Resources and the Environment.
 Her graduate research focused on U.S.-Mexico conflict and cooperation in the Colorado River Basin.
 She served as a Peace Corps Volunteer in Guatemala from 2015-2017 and completed her bachelor’s degree at Georgetown University’s Edmund A. Walsh School of Foreign Service.